aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 ## **Set Hanging Indent for Paragraph**

-This Java code shows you how to set the hanging indent for a paragraph:
+This PHP code shows you how to set the hanging indent for a paragraph:

 ```php
   $pres = new Presentation();